 So, when it comes to home remedies, it is good to focus on ingredients that are effective in fighting respiratory infections.

-Below are 15 of the most effective natural remedies that relieve the symptoms of cough, flu, and cold and strengthen the immune system.
+15 of the most effective natural home remedies for cough, flu, and cold and strengthen the immune system.

 1. Pine Syrup